19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Act 37 of 2017 wef 01/01/2018]

+[Act 52 of 2018 wef 01/01/2019]

-(b) prescribe when consideration for a supply of goods or services of a specified type, or provided in a specified manner, is to be regarded as having been received.
+(b) prescribe when consideration for a supply of goods or services of a specified type, or provided in a specified manner, is to be regarded as having been received or paid.

 [20/2010 wef 01/01/2011]

+[Act 52 of 2018 wef 01/01/2019]

+[Act 52 of 2018 wef 01/01/2019]

 (3) Regulations made under subsection (2)(a) may provide for goods or services to be treated as separately and successively supplied at prescribed times or intervals.